Janeweightman/Credit-card-churn-analysis/README.md

 ![Banner image with a blue background stating 'Credit Card Churn Analysis'](image-1.png)

 This is a short project looking at credit card attrition rates using an ETL(Extract, Transform, Load) pipeline and some visualisations.
-Churning is the process in which customers switch between banks to get sign up perks(https://www.forbes.com/advisor/credit-cards/what-is-credit-card-churning/) for this analysis we will be looking at general attrition rates.
+Churning according to [Forbes](https://www.forbes.com/advisor/credit-cards/what-is-credit-card-churning/) is the process in which customers switch between banks to get sign up perks for this analysis we will be looking at general attrition rates.
 Attrition does not necessarily mean all those who leave are engaging in churning but it can still form the basis for further inquiry.
 # *Dataset Content*
-Data comes from this kaggle dataset  https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers
+Data comes from this [kaggle dataset](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers)
 # *Business Requirements*
 Banks wish to retain customers and a high attrition rate means less profit.
 If we can identify the trends in attrited customers we can potentially lower attrition rates by either changing how the bank operates or by changing the demographics we market to.